Skip to content

 W. B. Yeats’s Works and Inspirations

 In 1889, Yeats published The Wanderings of Oisin and Other Poems.
-Four years later, he kept shaking the literary world to its core by bringing forward his collection of essays entitled The Celtic Twilight followed in 1895 by Poems, in 1897 by The Secret Rose, and in 1899 he published his poetry collection The Wind among the Reeds.
-Besides his poetry and essay writing, Yeats had also developed a life-long interest in all things esoteric.
+Four years later, he kept shaking the literary world to its core by bringing forward his collection of essays entitled The Celtic Twilight, followed in 1895 by Poems, in 1897 by The Secret Rose, and in 1899 he published his poetry collection The Wind among the Reeds.
+Besides his poetry and essay writing, Yeats also developed a lifelong interest in all things esoteric.

-Yeats came to maturity at the beginning of the twentieth century and his poetry stands at the turning point between the Victorian period and Modernism, the conflicting currents of which affected his poetry.
+Yeats came to maturity at the beginning of the twentieth century.
+His poetry stands at the turning point between the Victorian period and Modernism, the conflicting currents of which affected his poetry.

-In essence, Yeats is considered a remarkable pioneer in traditional poetic forms while recognized as one of the most incredible gurus in modern verse, which unequivocally signifies the versatility in his works.
-As he got older in life past the youth phase, he was influenced by aestheticism and Pre-Raphaelite art, as well as the French Symbolist poets.
-He had a very strong admiration for the fellow English poet William Blake and developed a lifelong interest in mysticism.
-To Yeats, poetry was the most suitable way to examine the powerful and benevolent sources of human destiny.
-Yeats idiosyncratic mystical perspective drew on Hinduism, Theosophy and Hermeticism often more than Christianity, and in some instances, these allusions make his poetry difficult to grasp.
+In essence, Yeats is considered a remarkable pioneer in traditional poetic forms while recognised as one of the most incredible gurus in modern verse, which unequivocally signifies the versatility of his works.
+As he got older and past the youth phase, he was influenced by aestheticism, pre-Raphaelite art, and the French Symbolist poets.
+He admired the fellow English poet William Blake and developed a lifelong interest in mysticism.
+To Yeats, poetry was the most suitable way to examine human destiny’s powerful and benevolent sources.
+Yeats’ idiosyncratic mystical perspective drew on Hinduism, Theosophy and Hermeticism, often more than Christianity, and in some instances, these allusions make his poetry challenging to grasp.

 W. B. Yeats’s Love Life

-Yeats found his first love in the year 1889 in Maud Gonne, a young heiress who was heavily involved in Irish politics and specifically the Irish Nationalist Movement.
-Gonne was the one who first admired Yeats for his poetry, and in exchange, Yeats found a muse and a delicate symphony in Gonne’s presence that made her have an effect on his works and life.
+Yeats found his first love in 1889 in Maud Gonne, a young heiress heavily involved in Irish politics and, specifically, the Irish Nationalist Movement.
+Gonne was the one who first admired Yeats for his poetry, and in exchange, Yeats found a muse and a delicate symphony in Gonne’s presence that made her affect his works and life.

 Yeats

 In a shocking turn of events, Gonne rejected Yeats’s proposal when he offered to marry him the first time.
-But Yeats was relentless as he proposed to Gonne a total of three times in three consecutive years.
-Eventually, Yeats ditched the proposal idea and Gonna went on to marry the Irish nationalist John MacBride.
+But Yeats was relentless, proposing to Gonne three times in three consecutive years.
+Eventually, Yeats ditched the proposal idea and Gonna married the Irish nationalist John MacBride.
 Yeats also decided to go on a lecturing tour to America and stay there for a while.
 His only other affair during this period was with Olivia Shakespear, whom he met in 1896 and parted with one year later.

 National Endeavours

-Also in 1896, he was introduced to Lady Gregory by their mutual friend Edward Martyn.
-She encouraged Yeats’s nationalism and convinced him to continue focusing on writing drama.
-Although he was influenced by French Symbolism, Yeats consciously focused on an identifiably Irish content and this inclination was reinforced by his involvement with a new generation of younger and emerging Irish authors.
+In 1896, their mutual friend Edward Martyn introduced him to Lady Gregory.
+She encouraged Yeats’s nationalism and convinced him to continue writing drama.
+Although French symbolism influenced him, Yeats consciously focused on identifiably Irish content, and this inclination was reinforced by his involvement with a new generation of younger and emerging Irish authors.

 As the demand for the political separation of Ireland from Britain grew, Yeats became more involved with fellow nationalist literati such as Seán O’ Casey, J.M.Synge, and Padraic Colum, and Yeats—among these others—was one of those responsible for the establishment of the literary movement known as the “Irish Literary Revival” (otherwise known as the “Celtic Revival”).
-The Revival was an important uprising in the fields of literature for the Irish.
-The movement had a big and substantial role in the foundation of the Irish Literary Theatre in 1899.
-Abbey Theatre (or Dublin theatre) was then established in 1904 and It grew out of the Irish Literary Theatre.
-Shortly after, Yeats worked together with William and Frank Fay, two Irish brothers with theatrical experience, and Yeats’s formidable secretary Annie Elizabeth Fredericka Horniman, to establish the Irish National Theatre Society.
+The Revival was an essential uprising in literature for the Irish.
+The movement had a significant role in the foundation of the Irish Literary Theatre in 1899.
+Abbey Theatre (or Dublin Theatre) was established in 1904 and grew out of the Irish Literary Theatre.
+Shortly after, Yeats worked with William and Frank Fay, two Irish brothers with theatrical experience, and Yeats’s formidable secretary, Annie Elizabeth Fredericka Horniman, to establish the Irish National Theatre Society.

-Although strongly nationalist in belief, Yeats was not able to participate in the violence of 1916 Easter Rising.
+Although strongly nationalist in belief, Yeats could not participate in the violence of the 1916 Easter Rising.

-He did reflect on that violence in his poem Easter 1916:
+He reflected on that violence in his poem Easter 1916:

 We know their dream; enough